-Ibiza has a rich history and has been inhabited since 1600 BC.
-During the 8th Century, BC Ibiza acted as a commercial center for the Phoenicians, and for that reason, the island has a few of the first organized settlements in the West Mediterranean.
+Ibiza has a rich history and has been inhabited since 1600 BCE.
+During the 8th century BCE Ibiza acted as a commercial center for the Phoenicians, and for that reason, the island has a few of the first organized settlements in the West Mediterranean.
 The island has important archaeological sites as well as monuments, churches, and Medieval heritage sites.
-Apart from the historical importance of Ibiza, the island has a unique natural beauty and a contemporary culture that are worth exploring during your stay.
-A list with sightseeing recommendations by the Ferryhopper team:
+Apart from the historical importance of Ibiza, the island is distinguished for its unique natural beauty and contemporary culture that are worth exploring during your stay.
+Here's a list with sightseeing recommendations by the Ferryhopper team:

 - Dalt Vila: The old Medieval town of Ibiza is a Unesco Heritage site, full of historic streets and traditional architecture.
 We highly recommend strolling around the streets of the ancient city of Eivissa.

-- When in Dalt Villa you should definitely pass by ‘Plaza d Vila’, the ancient main square of the old town and the Cathedral of Ibiza.
+- When in Dalt Villa you should definitely pass by ‘Plaza de Vila’, the ancient main square of the old town and the Cathedral of Ibiza.

-- The archaeological site of Sa Caleta: the ruins of a Phoenician settlement from the 8th century BC, located on the southwest coast of Ibiza.
+- The archaeological site of Sa Caleta: the ruins of a Phoenician settlement from the 8th century BCE, located on the southwest coast of Ibiza.

 - Punta d’es Moscarter, the northern tip of the island.
-The hiking trail from Portinatx to the lighthouse for an amazing view of the Balearic archipelago and a perfect photo-spot.
+Take the hiking trail from Portinatx to the lighthouse for an amazing view of the Balearic archipelago and a perfect photo-spot.

-- C’an Marça Caves: Located in the north of the island, the caves are filled with stalactites and stalagmites and you can take a tour and learn more about the caves’ history and uses across the centuries.
+- C’an Marça Caves: Located in the north of the island, the caves are filled with stalactites and stalagmites and you can take a tour and learn more about the cave's history and its use across the centuries.

-- Ibiza Museum of Contemporary Art (Museu d’Art Contemporani): The museum has two venues (the old and the new building) both with amazing architecture.
+- Ibiza Museum of Contemporary Art (Museu d’Art Contemporani): The museum has two buildings (old and new), both of amazing architecture.
 The museum collection features important artists from the Balearic Islands as well as Spanish and international artists.
-Special tip for your visit is the archaeological site preserved under the ground -2 floor of the museum.
+Special tip for your visit is to access the archaeological site preserved under the museum.

-- Aquarium Cap Blanc: located in a large natural sea cave, it’s a great example of Mediterranean sea life and the space is very unique, so it’s worth a visit.
+- Aquarium Cap Blanc: Located in a large natural sea cave, it’s a great example of Mediterranean sea life and it's surely worth visiting.